QuarkNerd/blog/ceberhardt/_posts/2017-06-25-uk-place-names.md

 title: Mapping UK place name endings (With command line cartography tools)
 layout: default_post
 categories:
-  - JavaScript
-  - D3
+  - Tech
 tags:
   - featured
+summary: >-
-summary: Place names in UK and Ireland are very much influenced by their surroundings, with endings such as -hill, -ford, and -wood quite clearly referencing local geography.
+  Place names in UK and Ireland are very much influenced by their surroundings, with endings such as -hill, -ford, and -wood quite clearly referencing local geography.
 This blog post uses the new NDJSON command line tools for processing, transforming and joining datasets to create an optimised visualisation.
 image: ceberhardt/assets/featured/uk-place-names.png
 ---